wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     *   (c) prescribing the form of infringement notices for infringement offences.

-    Section 699A: inserted, on 29 April 1999, by [section 8][2066] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).
+    Section 699A: inserted, on 29 April 1999, by [section 8][2067] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).

 ##### 699B Commission of infringement offence

 *   If any person is alleged to have committed an infringement offence, that person may either---

-    *   (a) be proceeded against for the alleged offence under the [Summary Proceedings Act 1957][2067]; or
+    *   (a) be proceeded against by filing a charging document under [section 14][2068] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided for in [section 699C][1588].

-    Section 699B: inserted, on 29 April 1999, by [section 8][2066] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).
+    Section 699B: inserted, on 29 April 1999, by [section 8][2067] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).

+    Section 699B(a): replaced, on 1 July 2013, by [section 413][1983] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 699C Infringement notices

 *   (1) If a harbourmaster or an enforcement officer observes a person committing an infringement offence, or has reasonable cause to believe such an offence is being or has been committed by that person, an infringement notice in respect of that offence may be served on that person.

-    (2) Any harbourmaster or enforcement officer (not necessarily the person who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business; and, in that case, for the purposes of the [Summary Proceedings Act 1957][2067], it (or the copy) is to be treated as having been served on that person when it was posted.
+    (2) Any harbourmaster or enforcement officer (not necessarily the person who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business; and, in that case it (or the copy) is to be treated as having been served on that person when it was posted.

     (3) Every infringement notice must be in the prescribed form and must contain the following particulars: